Students Rights and Responsibilities Handbook

 The policies, procedures, and information within this document apply to all student assigned technology devices issued by the Tigard-Tualatin School District, including any new device considered by the Administration.
 Teachers may set additional requirements for use within their classroom.

-Responsibilities and Restrictions
+Responsibilities and Restrictions For K-12 Students

-Respecting Privacy and Community Well-being
+Privacy and Community Well-Being

+Filming and sharing videos or photos on social media or with peers can cause harm.
+Students who engage in this behavior will be expected to work with school staff to repair the harm done.
+They may also face disciplinary actions and continued education and support.
+Parents/guardians should refrain from texting or calling their student’s phone during the instructional day.
+To communicate with a student, parents/guardians should contact the school’s main office.
 Students may not order food nor other goods from vendors, including UberEats, Doordash or other delivery services.
 This helps us keep our campus secure and limits interruptions to our office staff.
 In actual emergencies, cell-phone use should be limited to contacting emergency service providers to avoid disrupting critical communications.
+Students should never make false emergency reports, such as false calls to 911 or inaccurate reports to Safe Oregon.

 18. Search and Seizure